Maynardj123/ReadMe-Generator/Develop/README.md

-# Note Taker
+  ## Title
+  Readme Generator

   ## Description
-  I built  this to work on my skills using routes, databases, and servers.
-I especially learned more about using express and how information moves through it.
+  I built this in order to get a better understanding on Node.js and Javascript.
+My motivation was to learn more on how to use inquirer.
+I learned how to make a proper readme.

   ## Installation
+  first you would install inquirer by typing npm i inquirer in the integrated terminal proceeded by typing node index.js and follow the questions.

   ## Usage
+  open integrated terminal by right clicking on index.js. once opened type npm i inquierer, proceeded by typing node index.js

   ## Credits